stac-extensions/processing/README.md

 For Collections:
 - The fields are usually placed in the [Provider Objects](https://github.com/radiantearth/stac-spec/blob/master/collection-spec/collection-spec.md#provider-object) for the `providers` that have the role `producer` or `processor` assigned.
-The don't need to be provided for all providers of the respective role.
+They don't need to be provided for all providers of the respective role.
 - The fields can also be used in summaries, assets or Item asset definitions.

 If the extension is given in the `stac_extensions` list, at least one of the fields must be specified in any of the given places listed above.